 Following an open competition for High Court judges launched in November 2018, the JAC received 64 applications and made 17 recommendations for appointment in June 2019.
 The exercise was open to practitioners with or without previous judicial experience.

-Ten appointments have been announced and further appointments will be announced in coming months.
-Further information about the appointments is on the Judiciary website.
+Eleven appointments have been announced and further appointments will be announced in coming months.
+Information about the appointments is on the Judiciary website.

 John Cavanagh QC

 John Cavanagh was born in Belfast and grew up near Stratford-on-Avon.
 He attended Warwick School and went on to study law at Oxford and Cambridge Universities, and the University of Illinois at Urbana-Champaign.
 He taught law at Illinois and Oxford.
 Before studying law he was a residential social worker at a community home school in Airdrie, Scotland.
 He spent some time working in law firms in Chicago before coming to the Bar.

 He has spent his career at 11KBW Chambers, where he was Joint Head.
 Called to the Bar in 1985, John was appointed as Queen’s Counsel in 2001.
 He specialised in employment law and related areas of commercial, public, and European law.
 John was Chair of the Employment Law Bar Association from 2005 to 2007.
 He was appointed Recorder in 2004, and Deputy High Court Judge in 2017.
 John is a judge of the Administrative Tribunal of the Bank for International Settlements and a Bencher of Middle Temple.

 Martin Chamberlain was born and brought up in Edinburgh.
 He attended school there before studying philosophy, politics and economics at Oxford University, and later for Bachelor of Civil Law and was awarded the Eldon Scholarship.
 In between, Martin took the Diploma in Law.